Vacancies and Applications

 If Appointed, You Should Expect to...

-Attend all meetings of the board/commission/committee that you are appointed to.
-Any member of an appointive Town Advisory Body who is absent from the number of regular meetings listed below appropriate to his or her Advisory Body shall, as a result, surrender his or her office on the Advisory Body and the office shall be considered vacant (Resolution 2011-012).
+Attend all meetings of the Commission that you are appointed to.
+Any member of an appointive Town Advisory Body who is absent from the number of regular meetings listed below appropriate to his or her Advisory Body shall, as a result, surrender his or her office on the Advisory Body and the office shall be considered vacant (Council Policy 2-11).

 Spend time before each meeting reading the packet of information provided to you, and come to each meeting prepared to participate fully in all items on the agenda.

-Fill out a Fair Political Practices Commission Statement of Economic Interests form each year, disclosing as public record any potential conflicts of interest you may have in discharging your duties.
+Fill out a Fair Political Practices Commission (FPPC) Statement of Economic Interests Form 700 each year, disclosing as public record any potential conflicts of interest you may have in discharging your duties.
+Planning Commissioners are also required to take biannual Ethics Training (AB 1234).

-Serve a term ranging from two to four years, depending on the commission.
+Serve a term ranging from two to five years, depending on the Commission.
 If you are appointed to fill an unexpired vacancy, you will serve the time remaining for the vacancy.

 Participate in your local government process in a meaningful way, and make a lasting positive difference in your community.